jbittel/django-mama-cas/docs/forms.rst

       as a URL.
 This is a hidden, optional field and is automatically added to the form when provided.

    The form's ``clean()`` method attempts authentication against the configured authentication backends and verifies that the user account is active.
 If either check fails, a ``FormValidation`` error is raised with an appropriate error message.

-   Note that this form deviates slightly from the official CAS protocol specification, as documented in :ref:`protocol-deviations`.

 The following form classes all inherit from ``LoginForm``, providing additional or alternate behavior during the login process.

 .. class:: LoginFormWarn